daaaaande/auto_find_circ/README.md

   1. manually; perl test2.pl | perl steptwo.pl
   2. find_circ_auto.pl above scripts executed for one sample
-  3. auto_automaker.pl above scripts for multiple samples -> perl matrixmaker.pl needs to be done manually in each of the above cases with chosen sapmle(s)!
+  3. auto_automaker.pl above scripts for multiple samples -> perl matrixmaker.pl needs to be done manually in each of the above cases with chosen sample(s)!